waitinfuture/emapreduce/intl.en-US/User Guide/Open source components/Druid/Tranquility.md

     Add Djava.security.auth.login.config=/tmp/kafka/kafka_client_jaas.conf
     ```

-    .

 6. Configure the following option in middleManager.runtime on the Druid configuration page: `druid.indexer.runner.javaOpts=-Djava.security.auth.login.confi=/tmp/kafka/kafka_client_jaas.conf` and other jvm startup parameters.
 7. Restart the Druid service.

 ## Use Tranquility Kafka {#section_q4h_ctd_z2b .section}

 Because Tranquility is a service, it is a consumer for Kafka and a client for Druid.
-You can use a neutral machine to run Tranquility, as long as this machine is able to connect to the Kafka cluster and the Druid cluster simultaneously.
+You can use a neutral machine to run Tranquility, as long as this machine is able to connect to the Kafka and the Druid clusters simultaneously.

 1. Create a topic named pageViews on the Kafka side.